There you go.

 Just how much can you pull away?

-Are there moments when you need to be alone?
+Are there moments when you need

-Or are you better when there are others?
+Or are you better when there are

 Those who feel you present?